Potato leek soup is one to cozy up to this fall season! It’s loaded with good-for-you veggies and has the creamiest texture (without any cream).

 Instructions

-Chopped leeks on a wooden cutting board
+Sliced leeks on a board.

-• Heat the olive oil in a large pot or Dutch oven over medium heat.
+• Cook leeks.
+Heat the olive oil in a large pot or Dutch oven over medium heat.
 Add the leeks and sauté for 8 to 10 minutes, until softened (but not browned).
 Then add the garlic and stir for another minute.

-Sauteing leeks in a pot for
+Cooking leeks in a pot.

-• Add the diced potatoes, salt, bay leaf, thyme, and vegetable stock.
+• Cook potatoes.
+Add the diced potatoes, salt, bay leaf, thyme, and vegetable stock.
 Increase the heat to high and bring to a boil, then reduce the heat to low, cover, and simmer for 15 to 20 minutes, until the potatoes are fork tender.

-Cooking potato leek soup in a white pot
+Cooking potato leek soup.

-• Remove and discard the bay leaf and thyme sprigs.
+• Blend.
+Remove and discard the bay leaf and thyme sprigs.
 Use an immersion blender to blend the soup until your desired level of creaminess.
 Alternatively, you can blend the soup in batches in a high-powered blender.

 Lisa’s Tips